 Bridge to Independence Contacts

-If you have questions regarding B2I or need more information, contact the Office of Community Based Services:
+If you have questions regarding B2I or need more information, please refer to Part 208 Chapter 6 of the Administrative Code or contact the Office of Community Based Services:

 Project Director, Charles R. Terry